 - Mice are drawn to food, shelter, and familiar scents.
-If you have these things in your yard, they will be happy to make it their home.
+If you have these things in your yard, they will make it their home.

-- If one of your immediate neighbors has either food or shelter and you have the other things mice need, they will gladly travel between your yards.
+- If one of your immediate neighbors has food or shelter and you have the other things mice need, they will gladly travel between your yards.

 - Mice are also drawn to familiar environments.
 If mice have lived in your yard before, the smell of mouse poop, urine, and nesting materials will attract new visitors.

 - When it comes to shelter, mice will live in anything that offers protection from rain, strong winds, and predators.
 This might include

-Low decks similar structures: The mice can stuff them with materials and use them as nests.
+Low decks have similar structures: The mice can stuff them with materials and use them as nests.

 Patio furniture: Furniture with enclosed sections that go all the way to the ground is the perfect hiding place for mice.

 BBQs: If you have a barbecue grill but don’t use it often, mice will likely claim it as their own.
-Mice can live in/under garden sheds to provide protection from rain, wind, and predators.
+Mice can live in/under garden sheds to protect them from rain, wind, and predators.
 They also help the mice keep warm during the winter.

 Long grass or shrubbery: Mice don’t like to travel across flat, open spaces.
 If there’s long grass in your yard, mice will feel protected, and they may make it a permanent residence.